salt-formulas/cookiecutter-salt-formula/README.rst

 Init Kitchen CI
 ===============

+Install prerequisites.
-Install prerequisite (Render jinja2 templates on the command line with shell environment variables)
+- `envtpl` is renders jinja2 templates on the command line with shell environment variables.
+- gems required dpends on driver configured to be used (docker by default)

 .. code-block:: bash

+    pip install cookiecutter
     pip install envtpl
+    gem install kitchen-docker kitchen-vagrant kitchen-salt kitchen-openstack kitchen-inspec busser-serverspec

 Once you create your `tests/pillar` structure (required if you want to auto populate kitchen test suites)